Cqerliu/PromoterTransfer/README.md

 2. **Prepare the data** by converting it into FASTA format.

 ### Model Training
-**Run the training script**: Training.py is used to train and generate the pre-trained model in the source domain and the target model in the target domain.
-There are instructions on how to generate the two models in the source code (can run in both CPU and GPU environments).
+**Run the training script**: Training-Onehot.py and Training-Word2Vec.py respectively use Onehot and Word2Vec encoding for DNA sequences to train pre-trained models in the source domain and generate target models in the target domain.

 ### Promoter Prediction
 **Run the prediction script**: Prediction.py is used to predict the promoter sequences in the target domain using the pre-trained model.
 The script reads the test data, and uses the pre-trained model to make predictions.